hibaDCI/BE-module/BE_Server/02_HTTP/_notes/01_http_module.md

-# Working with Servers

-This readme file provides an overview of how to work with servers in Node.js using the http and https modules.

-## Overview of http and https modules
+# HTTP and HTTPS modules
 The ***http*** and ***https*** modules in Node.js are used for creating and interacting with servers that listen to ***HTTP*** and ***HTTPS***  requests respectively.
 The http module is used for handling HTTP requests while the https module is used for handling HTTPS requests.